 Very lightweight, but sturdy.
 Made to hold over 100 pounds.
 Simple set up.
 Comes with ropes and caribiner clips for attachment to swing set or other swing hook set up.
 Children can enjoy this, and the price is right.

 This model is made from plastic rather than the rubber of a real tire.
-Harder for one child to handle on his/her town.
+Harder for one child to handle on his or her own.
 Shape requires balance.

 Comes ready to hang.
 3 points on the tire for chains.
 Chains covered in a protective plastic coating.
 Comes in blue or green.
 Tire attached on side for more seating area.
 Fits on a play set, or can be hung in a tree.